Joe Mixon Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Matchup vs. Los Angeles

-- Mixon had 66 rushing yards in his lone career matchup against the Rams, 3.5 more yards than his over/under in Sunday's game.
+- In his single career matchup against the Rams, Mixon put up 66 rushing yards, 3.5 more yards than his over/under in Sunday's game.

-- Mixon did not have a touchdown run in that matchup against the Rams.
+- Mixon did not have a touchdown run in that outing against the Rams.

-- The Rams give up 103.2 yards per game on the ground, the NFL's sixth-ranked rush defense.

-- Mixon and the Bengals will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns allowed (18).
+- In terms of defending against the run, the Rams are sixth in the league, conceding 103.2 yards per game.

+- The Rams have conceded 18 rushing touchdowns, 23rd in the league.

 Recent Performances

-- Against the Chiefs in the AFC Championship game, Mixon rushed 21 times for 88 yards (4.2 yards per carry).
+- In last week's outing against the Chiefs, Mixon carried the ball 21 times for 88 yards (4.2 yards per carry).

+- He added three receptions for 27 yards in the passing game.

-- In his last three games, Mixon has piled up 52 carries for 190 yards (63.3 per game) and one touchdown.
+- Over his last three games, Mixon has piled up 52 carries for 190 yards (63.3 per game) and one touchdown.

 Mixon's Cincinnati Teammates